-The world’s first whole life net zero carbon hotel will launch in Chiswick, West London at the end of this year, room2 has announced.
-The project is expected to be 89% more energy efficient that the typical UK hotel per square meter.
+The world’s first whole life net zero carbon hotel will launch in Chiswick, West London, at the end of this year.
+The project is expected to be 89 percent more energy efficient that the typical UK hotel per square meter.

 The hotel, dubbed room2 Chiswick, has been built with pioneering technologies to achieve net zero throughout both the design and construction stages, as well as throughout its whole life, including both embodied and operation emissions, which the company claims is an industry first.

 The hotel will use onsite renewables to convert 100% of its energy needs for heating, cooling, and hot water.
 A proprietary intelligent building and reporting system will improve performance across the sum of incremental gains.
 Two “lab rooms” will provide data on energy, water use, and air quality, along with studying and learning from guest behaviors.

 Bespoke loose furniture was made from FSC certified timber and was manufactured within 10 miles of the property, with 4,478 trees having been planted to offset the emissions.

 Additional initiatives include:

 - Occupancy enabled lighting, heating and cooling systems